firejoust/mineflayer-pathfinder-rs/README.md

 ## Mineflayer Pathfinder (Rust Implementation)
-Get your minecraft bot from point A to B
+Get your minecraft bot from point A to B.

+Currently a work in progress and may never be finished!!!

 ```
 WIP (short term):